vyos/python-vyos-mgmt/README.md

 The minimal configuration method.

 #Exceptions
-##vymgmt.base\_exceptions.exceptions\_for\_commit.CommitFailed()
+##vymgmt.router.VyOSError

-This exception class is for commit() failures due to some mistakes in your configurations.
+This exception class is for most obviously configuration mistakes.

 When this exception raise,the error message from VyOS will displayed.

-##vymgmt.base\_exceptions.exceptions\_for\_commit.CommitConflict()
+##vymgmt.router.ConfigError

-This exception class is for commit() failures due to the commit conflicts when more than one users committing their configurations at the same time.
+This exception class is for set/delete failures due to user's wrong input.

 When this exception raise,the error message from VyOS will displayed.

-##vymgmt.base\_exceptions.exceptions\_for\_set\_and\_delete.ConfigPathError()
+##vymgmt.router.CommitError

-This exception class is for set() and delete() failures due to configuration path error.
+This exception class is for commit failures and commit conflict.

-What is configuration path error?

-This configuration is correct:

-	vyos.set("protocols rip network xxx")

-This is wrong:

-	vyos.delete("ethernet interface eth1 address")

-The wrong one will raise this exception and display the error message:

-	Configuration path: [ethernet] is not valid
-  	Delete failed

 When this exception raise,the error message from VyOS will displayed.

-##vymgmt.base\_exceptions.exceptions\_for\_set\_and\_delete.ConfigValueError()
+##vymgmt.router.ConfigLocked

-This exception class is for set() and delete() failures due to value error.
+This exception class is for commit() failures due to the commit conflicts when more than one users committing their configurations at the same time.

-This exception will raise when your configuration has wrong value,such as:

-	vyos.set("interfaces ethernet eth1 address '192.168.225.2")   #No netmask

-When this exception raise,the error message from VyOS will displayed.

-##vymgmt.base_exceptions.CommonError()

-This exception class is for all failures which do not covered by exceptions above.

-When this exception raise,the error message from VyOS will displayed.

-##vymgmt.base_exceptions.MaintenanceError()

-This exception class is for all maintenance method such login(),logout(),configure() has errors.

 When this exception raise,the error message from VyOS will displayed.